My-DeepLearning-Projects/Topic-Modeling-Keywords-Extraction/README.md

-# Topic-Modeling-Keywords-Extraction
+## Topic-Modeling-Keywords-Extraction
-A model based on LDA Topic Modelling to find Topic words and keywords of Privacy Policies (Text).
+#### A simple model based on LDA Topic Modelling to get top 'n' Topic words and keywords from Text.